 Life at these centers isn't a bed of roses.
 From being segregated based on their 'ability' to following a rigorous 12-hour study schedule to an endless cycle of internal tests — all of which take a toll on the children.
 Children are left with almost no time for life outside studies.
 Not surprisingly, their morale takes a beating and leads to frequent mental and physical health breakdowns.

 While it is good to have high expectations from our children, excessive pressure to succeed can adversely affect even the brightest students.
 And, when youngsters are given the impression that an exam can make or break their future, the pressure they feel can give rise to several negative consequences:

-- Raising the stakes too high instils fear in the minds of children.
+Raising the stakes too high instills fear in the minds of children.
 This makes them adopt a 'Try to avert failure at all costs' attitude.
 Some children are unable to cope with this fear.
-So, they contemplate ending their life rather than face the prospect of failure.
-In fact, a 2015 study in the International Journal of Psychology and Behavioural Sciences suggests a strong co-relation between academic stress, parental pressure and the mental health of Indian high school students.
-What’s more, another study in Contemporary Clinical Dentistry (2015) noted that a stress-filled learning environment, a high workload and other pressures coupled with anxiety and depression, leads to suicidal intent or ideation in students.
+So, they contemplate ending their lives rather than face the prospect of failure.
+In fact, a 2015 study in the International Journal of Psychology and Behavioural Sciences suggests a strong correlation between academic stress, parental pressure, and the mental health of Indian high school students.
+What's more, another study in Contemporary Clinical Dentistry (2015) noted that a stress-filled learning environment, a high workload, and other pressures coupled with anxiety and depression, lead to suicidal intent or ideation in students.

 Why students contemplate suicide

-Most of the time, children don't take the decision to commit suicide at the spur of the moment.
+Most of the time, children don't decide to commit suicide at the spur of the moment.
 They do display warning signs.
 So, as parents, we need to be attuned to our children.
 We need to understand when our children are unable to deal with the intense pressure they are subjected to from all fronts.

 What you should do